CivicTechWR/WRvotes/docs/issues/infrastructure.md

 ### Who is responsible for what infrastructure in Waterloo Region?

 For water, the regional/municipal split is subtle.
+The regional municipality is responsible for

+- water pumping and treatment
+- garbage
+- green bin collection
+- waste management sites

-The regional municipality is responsible for water pumping and treatment, garbage and green bin collection, and waste management sites.
-The city municipalities are responsible for water retail and local delivery, wastewater and stormwater collection.
+The city municipalities are responsible for

+- water retail
+- local delivery
+- wastewater and stormwater collection

 The region is also responsible for regional buildings for health care, police, social services and ambulance, garbage and green bin collection and the waste management sites.

-The cities are also responsible for parks, and city buildings such as libraries, community centres and fire halls.
+The cities are also responsible for parks, and city buildings such as community centres and fire halls.

 ### Who pays for infrastructure?